-I thought long and hard about what I would make for my 13th Day of Christmas project.
+This month is our final month of the Cricut Designs Space Star Challenge.
+Our theme was “The 13th Day of Christmsa”.
+I thought long and hard about what I would make for my project.
 I decided it had to be a gift for my girl who keeps the magic of Christmas alive and well in her heart.
-When people talk about how many reindeer santa has they say he has 8 reindeer, people forget about the 9th reindeer, Rudolph.
-Similarly no one talks about the 13th Day of Christmas ;) so I decided to make a Rudolph design.
+When people talk about how many reindeer Santa has they say he has 8 reindeer, people forget about the 9th reindeer, Rudolph.
+Similarly no one talks about the 13th Day of Christmas 😉 so I decided to make a Rudolph design.

 I wanted to put a new twist on Rudolph.
 I love how bucks and faux antlers have become such a decorating trend.
 The whole hipster ski lodge vibe is alive and well in the Pacific Northwest so I decided to give Rudolph a hipster twist by making him a dashing buck in silhouette with a glittery red nose.
 Cricut has a beautiful selection of Iron On Vinyl.
 I decided to make Rudolph’s body in Silver Iron On Glitter and his nose in Red Iron On Glitter.

 Want to learn how to make a Hipster Rudolph shirt of your own?
 Read on, and hop over to Cutting Machine Crafting to get this free cut file!
 It’s great for so many Christmas crafts, not just shirts!

 Need supplies to make all your amazing Cricut creations?
 Click here for the best prices on Cricut cutting machines, bundles, iron-On, vinyl, cardstock and more!